AVEVA/CONNECT-data-services-developer-docs/content/aveva-cnnxt/cnnxt-mgmt/add-users-groups.md

 ## Add users

-To add users who will access a service, perform the following steps:
+To add users who will access a service via AVEVA™ Connect, perform the following steps:

 1. From the AVEVA™ Connect home page, click the menu icon, then select **User Management**.